radian-software/straight.el/README.md

 Usually, `straight.el` uses symbolic links ("symlinks") to make package files available from the build directory.
 This happens when `straight-use-symlinks` is non-nil, the default.
-On Microsoft Windows, however, there is no support for symlinks, so the default value of `straight-use-symlinks` is nil on that platform.
+On Microsoft Windows, however, support for symlinks is not always available, so the default value of `straight-use-symlinks` is nil on that platform.
 That causes copying to be used instead, and an advice is placed on `find-file` to cause the copied files to act as symlinks if you try to edit them.

+If you want to activate symlink-support on MS Windows 7, 8, or 10, you should ensure the following requirements:

+* `straight-use-symlinks` has to be set to non-nil manually.

+* Your user-account needs to be assigned the right to create symbolic links.
+To do so, run "secpol.msc" and in "Local Policies → User Rights Assignment" assign the right to "Create symbolic links" to your user-account.

+* If you have User Account Control (UAC) enabled and your user-account belongs to the the _Administrators_ group you'll need to run Emacs in elevated mode to be able to create symlinks (see [here][symlinks-perforce] and [here][symlinks-stackoverflow] and, for an official reference, section Access Token Changes [in this document][symlinks-microsoft].

+* [Windows Creators Update][symlinks-creators] supports
+  symlink-creation without any special permission setup.

 #### Customizing how packages are made available